-All electronic and electric components and mission equipment must be placed within the fuselage or wing according to their function and in such a way as to allow its quick preparation or replacement.
-The electric system should be powered by batteries.
+All electronic and electric components and mission equipment must be placed within the fuselage or wings according to their function and in such a way as to allow its quick preparation or replacement.
+The electric system should be powered by batteries and solar cells.

-7.11.
+9.11.
 Design Airworthiness Requirements